The multiple re-entrant localization in a phase-shift quasiperiodic chain: Multiple Re-entrant Localization

-This is because in intermediate phases, the extended state and the localized state can coexist~\cite{SRoy2021,XLi2017,APadhan2022}.
+This is because in intermediate phases, the extended state and the localized state can coexist.
 At this point the average IPR and NPR are both of finite values, so their products are not zero.
 Conversely, when $\eta$ approaches $0$, the system can be deduced as in a pure extended or localized phase.
-To be specific, the extended state and the localized state correspond to $\bar{\xi}\sim1/L$, $\bar{\zeta}\sim O(1)$ and $\bar{\xi}\sim O(1)$, $\bar{\zeta}\sim 1/L$, respectively.
+To be specific, the extended state and the localized state correspond to $\overline{\xi}\sim1/L$, $\overline{\zeta}\sim O(1)$ and $\overline{\xi}\sim O(1)$, $\overline{\zeta}\sim 1/L$, respectively.
 Since the system size $L>10^3$ in our calculation, the system will exhibit pure (intermediate) phase when $\eta<-3$ ($-3<\eta<-1$).

 In Fig.~\ref{PD}(a), we provide the $\Delta-\lambda$ phase diagram.
 It can be seen that REL will emerge in the system as the parameter $\lambda$ or $\Delta$ changes.
-Besides, we plot the variation of IPR and NPR versus $\lambda$ under the fixed $\Delta=3\pi/4$ in Fig.~\ref{PD}(b), where the gray area represents intermediate phases and the critical point $\lambda_1-\lambda_6$ are marked.
+Besides, we plot the variation of average IPR (left axis), average NPR (left axis), and $\eta$ (right axis) versus $\lambda$ under the fixed $\Delta=3\pi/4$ in Fig.~\ref{PD}(b), where we use grey areas to represent the intermediate phases of $\overline{\xi}>0$, $\overline{\zeta}>0$, $\eta>-3$ and the critical points $\lambda_1-\lambda_6$ are marked.
 As shown in the figure, when $\lambda>\lambda_{1}$, the system enters the intermediate phase.
 Then, by continuously increasing the quasiperiodic potential's strength, the system behaves as a pure localized phase when $\lambda_2<\lambda<\lambda_3$.
 After that, it will experience two similar REL processes.
 Finally, the whole chain will stay in localized phase, no matter how $\lambda$ increases.
 On closer inspection, we calculate the fractal dimension of the $m$th eigenstate, which is defined as

 Fractal dimension is an important indicator in the diagnosis of localization properties~\cite{YWang2020,YWang2022}.
 For the localized (extended) state, $\Gamma\rightarrow 0$ ($\rightarrow 1$), while the critical state corresponds to $\Gamma\in(0,1)$.
 We show in Fig.~\ref{PD}(c)(d) how the fractal dimension of different eigenstates changes with the parameter $\lambda$.
 One can see that in the system, the fractal dimension of some eigenstates $\Gamma\rightarrow 1$ when the quasiperiodic stength ranges $\lambda_3<\lambda<\lambda_4$ and $\lambda_5<\lambda<\lambda_6$, which indicates that a part of the eigenstates return to the extended state.
 This is due to the modification of the quasiperiodic potential by the phase-shift, in other words, the externally-imposed phase-shift makes the original quasiperiodic potential become the superposition of four sets of large periodic potential.
 As we know, the effect of large periodic potential is between that of periodic and quasiperiodic potential, thus leaving room for the emergence of novel mobility edge.
 This may explain the mechanism behind REL (or MREL) phenomenon here as well as in previous studies.
 Careful readers may notice that the change of NPR in the latter two REL processes is very slight [see Fig.~\ref{PD}(b)], which will be discussed in below.